Emma-duru/profile-app/README.md

 # PROFILE APP
 A simple profile app, implementing JSON Web Token authentication, where users can create and edit their profiles and create posts.
 They can also see other user's profiles and posts.
+Project is live at [https://profilr-app.herokuapp.com](https://profilr-app.herokuapp.com)

 ## Packages Used
 * [node.js](https://nodejs.org/)